Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 The phrase "flowing with milk and honey" is understood to be an over-exaggerated description of the land's richness and abundance.

 It is nice to know that nothing had to die in order to obtain those two products.
 A cow or goat can produce milk without dying.
-Nothing has to die in order to get honey.
+Bees produce honey without dying.

 When Moses showed up to deliver them out of slavery, God promised them they would eventually have things of their own.
 The first thing He promised them was land.
 Why was that so important?